FOCUS ON US MOMENTUM

 Harness the long‑term strength of US equities with a disciplined, risk‑controlled momentum approach.

 The United States remains the cornerstone of global equity markets.
 But capturing its full potential requires more than simple exposure.
-At ODDO BHF Asset Management, we believe how you invest in US equities matters as much as how much.
+We believe that how you invest in U.S. equities is just as important as how much you invest.

 A cornerstone of strategic asset allocation

 US equities represent around 65% of the MSCI All Country World Index and remain a key driver of global portfolio performance.
-A commonly accepted rule of thumb is to allocate at least half of global equity exposure to the US.
+According to us, a commonly accepted rule of thumb is to allocate at least half of global equity exposure to the US.

 While investors may currently face a challenging environment — elevated valuations, geopolitical tensions, changing trade dynamics or signs of a cooling labour market — the resilience and adaptability of the US economy continue to stand out globally.